Mustafa Bayram

-Mustafa Bayram was from Yemen and Selman Reis' nephew.
-After Selman Reis fell into a dispute with Hayreddin al-Rumi in 1528, he was murdered later on by al-Rumi.
+Mustafa Bayram was the nephew of Ottoman admiral Selman Reis.
+After Selman Reis fell into a dispute with Hayreddin Barbarossa in 1528, he was murdered later on by Barbarossa.
 The two had fights because Selman Reis was relieved of the duty to lead the Ottoman Navy in the Red Sea and Indian Ocean.
 However he refused to step down and continued to lead the navy.
-Nonetheless, the post had been given to al-Rumi.
+Nonetheless, the post had been given to Barbarossa.
 Before Selman Reis was killed, he had given an order to Mustafa Bayram and Hoca Sefer.
 Under Mustafa Bayram's supervision, they would go to Diu and help Bahadur Shah of Gujarat to fight against the Portuguese Empire.

 After Mustafa Bayram had received the order from Selman Reis, he did all necessary preparations and led his fleet to Diu with Hoca Sefer.
-Selman Reis could not trust anyone else but except for Mustafa Bayram, his nephew and Hoca Sefer, his disciple because the Battle of Diu (1509) had not been successful and in this way they had to come back with a great victory.
+Selman Reis could not trust anyone except Mustafa Bayram, his nephew, and Hoca Sefer, his disciple, because the Battle of Diu (1509) had not been successful and they had to return with a great victory.
 It was not only Diu and Bahadur Shah of Gujarat were in danger.
 Manuel I of Portugal threatened the whole Muslim world with destroying Mecca and Jeddah.